Scale Your Online Course Business with Our Proven Method

 Crafting an offer is a skill that can take quite some time to be learned.
 However, once you master it, it will give you a great advantage over the majority of your competition.

-- Offering a free affiliate marketing e-book with an online course.
+- Adding a free affiliate marketing e-book with an online course.

 - Offering a 50% discount if they purchase the product within the next hour (this is especially good as it creates a sense of urgency).

-- Offering a money-back guarantee if they are not satisfied with the product.
+- Securing a money-back guarantee if they are not satisfied with the product.

-- Offering select discounts on bonus content in your range.
+- Giving away discounts on bonus content in your range.

-- Offering a free product of their choice if they buy three different products.
+- Offering a free product of their choice if they buy three different items.

-- Offering a free trial if they buy one section of the course.
-E.g. Buying part one gives the consumer a free trial of parts two and three.
+- Unlocking a free trial if they buy one section of the course.
+E.g. Buying part one gives the learner a free trial of parts two and three.

 To come up with your bespoke offer, you’ll need to find inspiration from within.
 The best way to do this is by asking your prospects to buy thanks to clear CTAs (Call To Actions).

 - A free e-book with the purchase.